MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/eventforward.md

 In order for a device to accept input from multiple ports, it must implement the following functionality:

-* Must be able to recognise the device from every port (if it sends a different universal device enquiry on different ports, this must be noted).
+* Must be able to recognize the device from every port (if it sends a different universal device enquiry on different ports, this must be noted).

 * Must be able to determine the device number for each device.
 Device numbers